hiruna72/CO227-PacketForwardingSimulator/README.md

 the parameters are in following units

-processing delay  - microSeconds
+processing delay   - microSeconds	      10-1000
-transmission rate - bitsPerSecond
+transmission rate  - kiloBytesPerSecond	1-7
-packet size       - bits
+packet size 	     - kiloBytes		      1-5
-link distance     - meters
+link distance 	   - meters		          several meters to thousonds of kilometers transmiiting speed - kmPerSecond		    2e+05

 which describes the following graph (discard lengths of links)